 If you don’t have a car, the best way to get to Drøbak from Oslo is by bus.
 Number 500 departs from Oslo Bus Terminal near Oslo Central Station and arrives at Drøbak Brygge in about 40 to 50 minutes.
 A more convenient stop is by the church in Drøbak.
 From there, it’s just a two-minute walk to the main square.

-In summer, you may also reach Drøbak by ferryboat, route B21, which takes one hour and a half from Oslo Aker Brygge.
-This way you’ll combine the trip with a lovely boat ride along the Oslo Fjord.
+In summer, you may also reach Drøbak by ferryboat, route B21, which takes 1.5 hours from Oslo Aker Brygge.
+This way, you’ll combine the trip with a lovely boat ride along the Oslo Fjord.
 You can check the departure times for buses and ferries on Ruter#.

-You can explore the entire town of Drøbak just by walking so you don’t need to worry about any public transportation there.
+You can explore the entire town of Drøbak just by walking, so you don’t need to worry about public transportation there.
 In less than 10 minutes, you’ll be able to walk from one end to the other of the town.

-One of the main attractions in Drøbak is without a doubt Treegaarden’s Julehus or the Christmas house.
-From the outside, it almost looks like any other Norwegian wooden house but as soon as you enter, you’ll find yourself immersed in the Christmas atmosphere with toys, Christmas decorations, and gifts all over the place.
+One of the main attractions in Drøbak is, without a doubt, Treegaarden’s Julehus, or the Christmas house.
+From the outside, it almost looks like any other Norwegian wooden house, but as soon as you enter, you’ll find yourself immersed in the Christmas atmosphere with toys, Christmas decorations, and gifts everywhere.

-The house was built at the end of the 1800s as a prayer house and it remained open until World War II.
+The house was built at the end of the 1800s as a prayer house, and it remained open until World War II.
 After staying empty for more than 40 years, the house was finally sold in 1986.
-Treegaarden’s Julehus opened only two years later and has been attracting visitors ever since.
+Treegaarden’s Julehus opened only two years later and has attracted visitors ever since.

-What to see during your day trip to Drøbak
+What to see on your day trip to Drøbak

 Next to the tourist office, you’ll also find the Drøbak Aquarium.
 If you have time, go in for a visit.
-A ticket costs 70 NOK, which is around 8 USD or 7 euros.
-Don’t forget to check out the mermaids’ sculpture right outside the aquarium and enjoy a stroll along the Oslo Fjord.
+A ticket costs 160 NOK, which is around 15 USD or 13.5 euros.
+Don’t forget to check out the mermaids’ sculpture outside the aquarium and enjoy a stroll along the Oslo Fjord.

 You can spend the rest of your time enjoying the walk around the narrow alleys and checking out the colorful houses or stopping for lunch or a coffee break at one of the many restaurants, cafés, and bakeries.
 Check out also the Badeparken Drøbak and the Drøbak Church.